PedroEmanuelCosta2/vi_project/README.md

 If the data is correctly downloaded put it in the data folder and go to the stopword list instruction.

-Otherwise, if the above link isn't working, you can go download the dataset [ucdp ged global](https://ucdp.uu.se/downloads/index.html#ged_global) as an excel file and put it in a folder named `armed_conflict` in the data folder.
+Otherwise, if the above link isn't working, you can go download the dataset [ucdp ged global](https://ucdp.uu.se/downloads/index.html#ged_global) as an excel file (and name it `armed_conflict.xlsx`) and put it in a folder named `armed_conflict` in the data folder.
 You also need to create an empty folder `armed_conflict_pickle` next to the folder `armed_conflict`.

 After your data folder is correctly set up with the excel file.
 Run the init script :
 `python init_armed_conflict.py` (it may take some minutes).